input-output-hk/cardano-engineering-handbook/introduction.md

 The target audience for this document is everyone working on a project owned by the Cardano Open Source Consortium.
 To avoid confusion, we recommend that if a project is following this Handbook, then it should link back to it in the project README.

-## What kinds of document does the Handbook contain?

-The majority of the Handbook consists of _policies_.
-These are typically guidelines rather than prescriptions (although there are some which are prescriptive).
-Mostly, we expect contributors to use their judgement in applying the policy, and there is no enforcement mechanism for most of them.

-Policy recommendations can be identified by the use of RFC2119-style keywords.
-Since most policies are not prescriptive, SHOULD is most common, with occasional use of MUST.